 - 9.6.A.1 Teams shall define primary and secondary directions for egress.
-The primary and secondary directions have to be separated by at least 90 degrees. - 9.6.A.2 Teams will be required to demonstrate that the occupant can exit the vehicle unassisted, standing clear of the plane of the car, in no more than 10 seconds for the primary direction and in no more than 15 seconds for the secondary direction. - 9.6.A.3 The solar car shall not be chocked during the egress test.
+The primary and secondary directions must be separated by at least 90 degrees and both primary and secondary directions cannot be on the same side of the solar car.
+For Multi-Occupant solar cars, the primary and secondary directions may be different for each occupant. - 9.6.A.2 For Single-Occupant solar cars, teams will be required to demonstrate that the occupant can exit the vehicle unassisted, standing clear of the plane of the car, in no more than 10 seconds for the primary direction and in no more than 15 seconds for the secondary direction. - 9.6.A.3 For Multi-Occupant solar cars teams will be required to demonstrate that each occupant can exit the vehicle unassisted, standing clear of the plane of the car, in no more than 10 seconds for the occupant's primary direction and in no more than 15 seconds for the occupant's secondary direction4.
+It is envisioned that during the testing the drivers and occupants will be tested at the same time. - 9.6.A.4 The solar car shall not be chocked during the egress test.

-9.6.B Driver Cockpit and Opening
+9.6.B Occupant Cockpit and Opening

-- 9.6.B.1 The driver's cockpit must be designed to allow the driver to exit the vehicle unassisted towards both the left and right sides of the vehicle. - 9.6.B.2 Such openings must be able to be secured and released from both the inside and outside of the vehicle and may not be sealed or secured with adhesive tape at any time. - 9.6.B.3 The perimeter of the egress opening shall be clearly marked with a 25 mm wide stripe that is of a high contrast color.
+- 9.6.B.1 The occupant's cockpit must be designed to allow each occupant to exit the vehicle unassisted in two directions reference Reg.
+9.6.A.1. - 9.6.B.2 Occupant egress openings must be able to be secured and released from both the inside and outside of the vehicle.
+Such openings may not be sealed or secured with adhesive tape at any time. - 9.6.B.3 Occupant egress openings must be positively latched Velcro, magnets, and similar closure methods will not be allowed. - 9.6.B.4 The perimeter of the egress opening shall be clearly marked with a 25 mm wide stripe that is of a high contrast color.
 The external canopy release shall be marked with letters "OPEN" with a minimum height of 20 mm in the same high contrast color as the egress opening marking.